Home of the Habs

 by Learning Escapes

 Montreal is one of our family’s favourite cities.
-We spent a long summer vacation there, when the kids where 3 and 4 years old, and since then we have not only been cherishing memories from that trip but also, occasionally, fantasized about moving there for good!
+We spent a long summer vacation there, when the kids were 3 and 4 years old, and since then we have not only been cherishing memories from that trip but also, occasionally, fantasized about moving there for good!

 Parc Jean Drapeau and Saint Helene’s island

-Montreal is an island in the mighty St Lawrence river and part of the city is made of small islands surrounded by its powerful waters.
-Two of these now host beautiful parks with so many attractions they soon became out kids’ favourite hangout.
+Montreal is an island in the mighty St Lawrence River and part of the city is made of small islands surrounded by its powerful waters.
+Two of these now host beautiful parks with so many attractions they soon became our kids’ favourite hangout.
 In the summer, the islands have a big water complex, with a selection of pools that goes from paddling to Olympic diving, an artificial beach with a waterside playground and the tallest wooden double-tracked rollercoaster to make even adrenaline seeking kids happy!

 The science museum

 We visited Montreal in the summer but the weather wasn’t always on our side: while we enjoyed many days at the pool, we also had over one week of persistent rain that forced us to come up with alternative plans.

 Our top pick for a rainy day is Montreal’s science museum, a large area dedicated to science and discoveries located in the centre of town, beside the Old Port.
 The museum is laid out to suit all ages and has permanent and temporary exhibitions that kept both us adults and the kids entertained.
 Children are encouraged to touch, try and experiment with the many specimens and types of machinery available and an area for free play equipped with balls and sloping surfaces was particularly popular with the younger members of our group.